Vlad32cj/Assembly-i8080-Calculator/README.md

-# Intel 8080 Assembler calculator
+# Intel 8080 Assembly calculator

 ### Hello
 This program was created to understand how conditional jumps and arithmetic operations(for four-digit hexadecimal numbers) work in Assembler i8080.